sydneystockholm/ferguson/README.md

 {{ asset('style.less', { dependencies: ['variables.less'] }) }}
 ```

 Ferguson will generate the cache-busting hash based on the contents of both `style.less` and `variables.less`.
-When you update either file the hash will change and clients will need to download a new file.
-Without specifying the dependency, only updates to the `style.less` file would trigger a new modify the hash.
+Without specifying the dependency, only updates to `style.less` would cause a new hash to be generated.

 A lazy way to specify dependencies is to use a glob pattern that matches everything